Last Updated on

 The child is at a very delicate stage and is very prone to diseases as their immune systems are not as developed.
 By keeping the umbilical cord on, the micro-organisms in the environment around have a big chance of attacking the dead tissue and latching onto them.

 Mothers tend to rub salt or essential oils in order to ensure that the placenta is still fresh and healthy.
-However, a lot of doctors recommend that they do away with this form of birthing process itself in its entirety.
+However, a lot of doctors recommend that they do away with this form of the birthing process itself in its entirety.
+Also, the practice of delayed cord clamping also improves blood hemoglobin levels; this is a common practice now.

 To know exactly how lotus birth placenta care is done, you will have to know what sort of substances you can use.